 An example is a P0102, which stands for low air volume or input signal to the computer.
 This can be a wiring issue, problems with the sensor itself or even an actual air flow issue discussed further below.

 Another situation where the mass airflow sensor can be bypassed is when the air duct that runs from the air filter housing assembly to the throttle body is torn.
 This is a very common condition on older high mileage vehicles and will also allow air to enter the engine that has not been counted by the computer.
-It can cause symptoms and set trouble faults that could indicate a sensor failure.
+It can cause symptoms and set trouble faults indicating a sensor failure.

 If there is no vacuum leaks and the air induction hose isn't rotted, torn and verified to be in good shape it's possible that a dirty mass airflow sensor would display the same problems and symptoms as a defective or bad part.

 Any vehicle with over 20,000 miles may experience problems due to contamination buildup on the heated element of the MAF sensor.
-As a rule of thumb the older the vehicle the more likely this problem would affect the operation of the automobile.
+As a rule of thumb, the older the vehicle the more likely this problem would change the operation of the automobile.

 important note that I learned the hard way!
 You should never use carburetor cleaner on a mass airflow sensor.
 It can ruin a good part.
 There is an example of this in the video to follow.